NIUaard/em-map-analysis/README.md

    - 9-celltest.in: input file with run #1 trackin in 1D file and run #2 tracking in 3D map
  - Scripts:
    - MakeGridBeam.py  produce a distribution with small longitudinal size and macroparticle arrange on a 2D grid in (x,y).
 The transverse moementum is set to zero
-   - SeeCouplerKick.py generate a map of the transverse kick (copmuting run 1 and 2 from 9-celltest.in)
+   - SeeCouplerKick.py generate a map of the transverse kick (using outputs from runs 1 and 2 produced by 9-celltest.in)
-   - MomentumAnalysisPRAB36.py copmute variation of kick strnegth as a function of phase (from output from 9-cell3D.in)
+   - MomentumAnalysis.py copmute variation of kick strnegth as a function of phase (from output from 9-cell3D.in)

 ### run
 - generate kick 2D map: